Adult-Gerontology Acute Care Nurse Practitioner (AGACNP) MSN

 - Culturally relevant practices

-Graduates from this specific GCU MSN, may continue in their current roles or use their educational experience to advance their careers.
-They may work in outpatient, inpatient and hospital-based settings to manage the physical health of adult and geriatric patients involving acute and chronic conditions.
+As a graduate of this online MSN: AGACNP degree,3 you may continue in your current role or use your educational experience to position yourself for potential advancement in your career.
+You may pursue work in outpatient, inpatient and hospital-based settings to manage the physical health of adult and geriatric patients involving acute and chronic conditions.
 Other workplace settings may include:

 - Trauma units